MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-preferences.md

 ## GuardAgainstAppModification

-Setting this to TRUE will keep a clone of an application in cache location at all times.
+Setting this preference to TRUE keeps a clone of an application in cache location always.

 Needed as some security apps were modifying installed apps under /Applications folder, causing updates to fail.